 Whether you're sipping on champagne and tucking into some caviar or just stretching out in a bed at 33,000 feet for a snooze, there are some seriously luxurious first class seats out there.
 From Singapore Airlines to Emirates and beyond, these tickets generally cost more than an arm and a leg.
 But points and miles make it possible for even us 99%ers to fly first class.

-Here are five of the very best first class flights in the world and how to book them once this coronavirus crisis passes.
-Fly these, and you'll feel like a million bucks – even if you're only 80,000 miles.
+Here are six of the very best first class flights in the world and how to book them.
+Fly these, and you'll feel like a million bucks … even if you're only 80,000 miles.

 Singapore A380 Suites

-Go figure that one of the world's top airline, Singapore Airlines, tops this list.
+Go figure that the world's reigning top airline, Singapore Airlines, tops this list.
 Its latest and greatest First Class offering is called the Singapore Suite, but the name is misleading.
 It's more like a studio apartment.

 We're all used to measuring our legroom in inches, doing all we can to avoid bruised knees from the seat in front of us.
 In a Singapore First Class Suite, you measure in feet.
 Fifty square feet of space, to be precise.